 5. ask for recommendations

-During your final week at the company, send your boss an email (or request a face to face meeting with them) to thank them personally for their leadership, and to ask if they would be willing to write you a letter of recommendation.
+During your final week, send your boss an email (or request a face-to-face meeting with them) to thank them personally for their leadership and ask if they would be willing to write you a recommendation on LinkedIn and be a reference.

-Don't limit your recommendation to just your manager - seek out recommendations from clients you dealt with, your fellow colleagues and even suppliers - anyone with whom you had regular contact during the course of your role, and who would be able to vouch for you.
+Don't limit your recommendation request to your manager - seek suggestions from clients you dealt with, your colleagues and even suppliers - anyone with whom you had regular contact during your role and who would be able to vouch for you.